-Just because the bank once denied the short sale does not necessarily mean you should not try again.
-First, make sure you are not under contract with the previous buyer.
-If your short sale paperwork was submitted to the bank, it probably meant that you and a buyer had signed a purchase contract.
-Most short sale contracts contain some sort of an addendum that makes the contract subject to short sale approval, and there is probably a time limit imposed as a condition of the purchase contract.
+You and your buyer probably signed a purchase contract if your short sale paperwork was submitted to a bank.
+Most short sale contracts contain some sort of an addendum that makes the contract subject to short sale approval, and there's probably a time limit imposed as a condition of the purchase contract.

-Since you legally cannot sell a home a second time when you are still obligated to an existing buyer, you should check the paperwork, call the title company (or the buyer's agent) and make sure the contract is canceled in writing, if it has not expired.
+You can't legally sell your home a second time if you're still obligated to an existing buyer, so check the paperwork.
+Call the title company or the buyer's agent, and make sure the contract is canceled in writing if it hasn't expired.

 Put your home back on the market with fresh photographs and find a new buyer.
 Make sure the buyer will remain committed to waiting for your short sale approval.

-After the preliminaries have been completed, review your hardship letter.
-Most banks require a seller fit one or more of the parameters required under that bank's particular guidelines to grant a short sale.
-Not every bank operates under identical guidelines but here are a few that apply to just about every short sale:
+Most banks require that a seller fit one or more of the parameters required under that bank's particular guidelines before they'll grant a short sale.
+They'll require a written statement explaining why you need approval, referred to as a "hardship letter."
+Not every bank operates under identical guidelines, but some circumstances apply to just about every short sale:

-- You are getting or are divorced and cannot afford the home by yourself.
+- You're getting a divorce or are divorced and you can't afford the home by yourself.

 - The interest rate on your loan is about to adjust or has already increased.

-- There has been a death or medical illness in the family that has caused mortgage delinquency.
+- There's been a death or medical illness in your family that's caused mortgage delinquency.

-- You are unemployed with little prospect of employment.
+- You're unemployed with little prospect of employment.

-- You have completed a bankruptcy that has discharged all of your debts.
+- You've completed a bankruptcy that has discharged all your debts.

-If any of the 7 items above apply to your situation, make sure you include those reasons in your hardship letter.
+Make sure you include the reasons for your request in your hardship letter.
 Bank negotiators handle a large volume of files, and they don't always scrutinize every single document as carefully as they possibly could.
-You need to make it very clear that there is a hardship and provide documentation as well.
+Make it very clear that you're experiencing a hardship and provide documentation to prove it.